cjschilf/nasaspaceapps2024_stan5370/compiler/README.md

 These can be installed by running `./install` in the current directory (`compiler/`).

 Installing these requires `cmake`, `git`, and `ninja`.
-If you're messing with PyTorch, you probably have Python installed, but it's worth mentioning I guess.
+You should probably have Python 3.11 or greater.
+You also want to have the appropriate `python-dev` package installed.

 # Running the compiler
 To enable, run `source enable` in the current directory (`compiler/`).
 This should add all binaries and dependencies to your path.